inkstitch/inkstitch/collections/_docs/en/001-003-install-linux.md

 ## Run Ink/Stitch

+Open Inkscape.

+You will then find Ink/Stitch under `Extensions > Ink/Stitch`.

-<div class="notice--warning">The current Ink/Stitch version has known issues with the <b>wayland</b>.
-If you see issues like the params window not showing, start Inkscape with the following command
+<div class="notice--warning">If you see issues like the params window not showing up, then this is because you are using <b>wayland</b>.
+Start Inkscape with the following command
   <div class="language-plaintext highlighter-rouge" style="margin-top: 1em;">
     <div class="highlight"><pre class="highlight"><code>export GDK_BACKEND=x11 && inkscape</code></pre></div>
   </div>
 </div>

-Restart Inkscape.

-You will then find Ink/Stitch under `Extensions > Ink/Stitch`.

 ## Update Ink/Stitch